Junjpan/nextapp_graphql/README.md

 4.Fetch and post data on the frontend by using graphql (index.tsx);

-5.Connect to DynamoDB (write,delete,view and update data)
+5.Connect to DynamoDB (write,delete,view and update data) thru next API